You may well wonder, why does Cheddar cheese crumble?

 Now, you may have noticed that some varieties of cheddar appear to be more crumbly than others.

-This actually has to do with how long the cheese is aged for.
+This has to do with how long the cheese is aged.

 In effect, the longer a cheese is aged, the more moisture will be removed, and therefore the more crumbly it will be.

-So, a mild cheddar is actually quite immature in terms of ageing, so it will have less “bite”, thus producing a milder flavor.
+So, a mild cheddar is quite immature in terms of aging, so it will have less “bite”, thus producing a milder flavor.

 Plus, you’ll generally notice that mild cheddar has far less of a crumble to it.